- Legal Framework

 Priority Next Day (PND) Repairs

 A Priority Next Business Day (PND) repair will be carried out where there is a maintenance issue causing significant inconvenience or has potential to develop into a health, safety or security risk.
 This category can also be assigned if there is a significant reduction in amenity such as loss of heating, cooking or hot water facilities.
-This type of repair is to be completed by 6:00pm the next business day from the time the issue is reported.
+This type of repair is to be completed by 6:00pm the next calendar day from the time the issue is reported.

 For a Priority Next Business Day repair the contractor(s) will be required to contact you to and make an appointment.